bsayli/licensing/README.md

 This starts Keycloak, Licensing Service, and Licensing Service SDK in the background.

-3. Wait ~45 seconds for the services to initialize on first run.
+3. Wait \~45 seconds for the services to initialize on the first run.

 ---